-OVERVIEW: This funder provides scholarships and grants for integrative medicine, continuing education for people over 50, and local arts and education groups.
-Arts and education in San Francisco and Alameda Counties is a big local focus.
+OVERVIEW: The Bernard Osher Foundation provides scholarships and grants for integrative medicine, continuing education for people over 50, and local arts and education groups.

 FUNDING AREAS: Scholarships, higher education, education for adults 50+, integrative medicine, local arts, local education

-IP TAKE: The best opportunities for Bay Area groups is in arts and education.
-But don’t forget that BOF also gives priority to this region for scholarships, integrative medicine, and continuing education for retirees.
+IP TAKE: The best opportunities with Osher for Bay Area groups is in arts and education.

-PROFILE: The Bernard Osher Foundation was established in 1977 in San Francisco.
+PROFILE: Established in 1977, the Bernard Osher Foundation (BOF) is based in San Francisco.
 Osher was a local businessman and community leader who became a founding director of World Savings, which was the second largest savings institution in the U.S. when it was purchased by Wachovia in 2006.
+Osher was a native of Maine, so much of the foundation’s grantmaking is focused on Northern California and Maine.
 The foundation supports post-secondary scholarships, lifelong learning institutes for seasoned adults, select integrative medicine programs, and arts and educational organizations.
-Osher was a native of Maine, so much of the foundation’s grantmaking is focused on Northern California and Maine.

 There are also five integrative medicine programs that receive BOF support, including one at the University of California, San Francisco.
-BOF uses the terms integrative medicine and complementary medicine somewhat interchangeably, and these grants go toward research, education and clinical care.
-Unlike most health funders, BOF chooses to support non-traditional fields, such as acupuncture, acupressure, herbal remedies, yoga, massage, guided imagery and mindfulness-based meditation.
-The foundation’s integrative medicine program is not open to new proposals at this time, but it does welcome two- or three-page descriptions of activities in this field to stay up with current developments in the field and revisit them if it decides to expand grantmaking.
+BOF uses the terms integrative medicine and complementary medicine somewhat interchangeably, and these grants go toward research, education, and clinical care.
+BOF supports non-traditional fields, such as acupuncture, acupressure, herbal remedies, yoga, massage, guided imagery, and mindfulness-based meditation.